 - Mid-1980's: LAN (Local Area Network: Ethernet, Token Ring) 10 Mbits/sec.

 WAN (Wide Area Network: modems, T-1) 300-2400 bits/sec to 1.5 Mbits/sec.

 - 1990's: WAN (T-1, ADSL, T-3, ATM) 1.5 Mbits/sec to 145 Mbits/sec.
 ADSL: downstream: 200-400 Mbits/sec, upstream: 384 Kbits/sec to 20 Mbits/sec.

 - 201x: WAN (SONET-OC-768) 40 Gbits/sec.

-By 2004, broadband had grown and dial-up had declined so that the number of subscriptions were roughly equal at 130 million each.
+By 2004, broadband had grown and dial-up had declined so the number of subscriptions were roughly equal at 130 million each.

-In 2010, in the OECD countries, over 90% of the Internet access subscriptions used broadband, broadband had grown to more than 300 million subscriptions, and dial-up subscriptions had declined to fewer than 30 million.
+In 2010, in the OECD countries, over 90% of the Internet access subscriptions used broadband, which had grown to more than 300 million subscriptions, and dial-up subscriptions had declined to fewer than 30 million.

 Making the Connections

 The ARPANET, predecessor to the Internet, started with an inspiring vision of a "galactic" network, practical theory about packet switching, and a suite of standardized protocols.
 But none of this would have mattered if there hadn't also been a way to make and maintain connections.